icon-facebook icon-instagram icon-pinterest icon-soundcloud icon-twitter icon-youtube

 ReadSpeaker icon

 The Supreme Court has produced videos in multiple languages to help people who are representing themselves in the Court.
-The videos include information and advice such as how to prepare for a hearing, how to complete an affidavit and what to expect on the day of a hearing.
+The videos include information and advice such as how to prepare for a hearing, and what to expect on the day of a hearing.

 Translating and interpreting – telephone assistance